LoomaDesign

 To fix pixelated product photos for ecommerce, start by checking the source file, final display size, compression history, and product details that must remain accurate.
 Use an AI image enhancer when the image still has enough real texture and edges to recover.
 Use retouching when the problem is local, such as rough edges, dust, compression artifacts, or background damage.
 Reshoot when the file is too small, the product is out of focus, or enhancement changes real SKU details.

-The goal is not to create the sharpest possible image.
-The goal is to create a product image that stays clear, truthful, and usable on the product page, marketplace listing, ad creative, and mobile gallery.
+The job is to create a product image that stays clear, truthful, and usable on the product page, marketplace listing, ad creative, and mobile gallery.

 Why Product Photos Become Pixelated